vvcdev/alt-q-for-edge/README.md

 ## Usage

-- To switch between the current tab and the last active tab, simply press `Shift + Tab`.
+- To switch between the current tab and the last active tab, simply press `Alt + Q`.

 ## Contributing